-MoneyGeek found that the cheapest car insurance options for minimum coverage in Texas are from the following insurance providers:
+MoneyGeek found that the cheapest car insurance providers for minimum coverage in Texas are:

 - Farmers: $429 per year

-If you or a family member are in the military, USAA also has affordable rates averaging $434 annually.
+If you or your family member has a military background, USAA also has affordable rates averaging $434 annually.
 The General is the most expensive company in Texas for minimum liability car insurance, at an average rate of $1,347 per year.

 These prices are only estimates based on rates for an average Texas driver and should not be used to compare insurance prices.

-Some drivers prefer to have more protection and opt for a full coverage policy with comprehensive and collision insurance that covers most road and off-road accidents in Texas.
-While this policy has higher liability limits, it does cost more than a minimum coverage policy.
-It also covers expenses related to damages to the policyholder’s vehicle.
+Some drivers prefer to have more protection and opt for a full coverage policy with comprehensive collision insurance covering most road and off-road accidents in Texas.
+While this policy has higher liability limits, it costs more than a minimum coverage policy.
+It also covers expenses related to damages to a policyholder's vehicle.

 Based on average comprehensive and collision rates, the cheapest auto insurers in Texas are:

 - Farmers: $840 per year

-For current and former military members, USAA also has an affordable average annual rate of $885.
-The most expensive insurance company in Texas is The General, with an average annual rate of $2,718.
+For current and former military members, USAA also has an affordable average annual rate of $905.
+The most expensive insurance company for minimum coverage in Texas is The General, at $2,844 per year on average.

 The prices stated above are estimated rates for the average driver in Texas and may differ from the rates you are able to get.
 These estimates are based on a policy with comprehensive and collision insurance with $100,000 for bodily injury liability per person, $300,000 for bodily injury liability per accident and $100,000 for property damage per accident.